Emergency-Response-Demo/erdemo.io/install.md

 ## 2.3.
 OpenShift

-You can utilize your own vanilla OpenShift 4 environment so long as it meets the minimum requirements described below in this section.
+### 2.3.1.
+Overview

+<span style="color:blue">To host the Emergency Response demo, it is recommended that you use your own OpenShift 4 environment.</span>.

 The benefit of utilizing your own OpenShift environment is that you decide if/when to shut it down and the duration of its lifetime.
 In addition, if there are any errors in the provisioning process of OpenShift, you will have some ability to troubleshoot the problem.

 Otherwise, if you are a Red Hat associate or Red Hat partner, you can order an OpenShift 4 environment from Red Hat's _Partner Demo System_ (RHPDS).
 Using RHPDS, the minimum requirements described below are met.
 However, there are known risks and challenges.
 Details pertaining to these risks as well as accessing an OpenShift 4 environment from RHPDS are found in [the Appendix](##51-ocp4-from-rhpds) of this document.

-### 2.3.1.
+### 2.3.2.
 Minimum Requirements
-To install the Emergency Response application, you will need an OpenShift Container Platform environment with the following minimum specs:
+To install the Emergency Response application, you will need a full OpenShift Container Platform environment with the following minimum specs:

 1. **OCP Version:**  4.4 or 4.5
 2. **Memory:**    24 GBi allocated to one or more _worker_ node(s)
 3. **CPU:** 10 cores allocated to one or more _worker_ nodes
-4. **Disk:** 50 GB of storage that supports [Read Write Once (RWO)](https://docs.openshift.com/container-platform/4.4/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage).
+4. **Disk:** 20 Persistent Volumes that support [Read Write Once (RWO)](https://docs.openshift.com/container-platform/4.4/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage).

-   NOTE:  The Emergency Response application currently does not require Read-Write-Many (RWX).
+   The Emergency Response application does not require Read-Write-Many (RWX).
+   Every PV should be at least 5GB in size.

 5. **Credentials:**  You will need _cluster-admin_ credentials to your OpenShift environment.
 6. **CA signed certificate:** Optional